timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 ![TLS Handshake](/assets/images/tls-handshake.png)
 {: refdef}

-First, the client is requesting the server to establish a TLS session providing a TLS version, ciphers for the encryption, and the client's public key.
-The server then replies with the cipher it's going to use, its own public key, and a certificate that the server is truly what the client thinks it is.
+First, the client requests the server to establish a TLS session providing a TLS version, ciphers for the encryption, and the client's public key.
+The server then replies with the cipher it's going to use, its own public key, and a certificate indicating that the server is truly what the client thinks it is.
 Next, the client verifies the certificate with a certificate authority.
 The certificate is usually issued by an authority that both client and server trust, for example [Let's Encrypt](https://letsencrypt.org).
-Both the client and the server have to derive a signature and a message authentication code from each other's public keys in order to verify the integrity of encrypted data.
+Both the client and the server have to derive a signature and message authentication code from each other's public keys in order to verify the integrity of encrypted data.
 Once the handshake is performed, the client can start sending encrypted data to the server.

 ### Problems